-A. Communication
+A. Communication and other Transversal Skills

-Communication skills are a critical competency for a professional.
-Programs must demonstrate how oral and written communication skills are reinforced throughout the curriculum.
+Communication skills are a critical competency.
+Programs must demonstrate how oral and written skills are reinforced throughout the curriculum.

 Competency must be demonstrated in:

 - 1. The ability to prepare, organize, and deliver effective oral presentations, - 2.
 Proficiency in written composition, technical, and business writing - 3.
 The ability to critically assess, integrate, and synthesize technical information, and to draw and communicate rational conclusions.